 #6 – Pedal Boat

 Amsterdam is famous as one of the bicycle capitals.
 However, it’s also a city where you can cycle on its canals on one of the Pedal Boats.
-You can explore Amsterdam canals on your own pace and you can pick up and return your pedal boat at one of the three pick up points.
-It’s definitely one of the most environmental friendly ways to explore the canals.
-And a great way to explore them if you’ve enjoyed in stoopwafels a bit too much during your visit to Amsterdam.
+You can explore Amsterdam canals on your own pace, and you can pick up and return your pedal boat at one of the three pick-up points.
+It’s definitely one of the most environmentally friendly ways to explore the canals.
+And a great way to explore them if you’ve enjoyed stroopwafels a bit too much during your visit to Amsterdam.